-- A person who has an entitlement under subclause (6) or (7) to (8) employment may elect in writing to take compensation under section 59 instead of exercising that entitlement. - On an election under subclause (8) taking effect, the person (9) concerned - - (a) ceases to have the entitlement under subclause (6) or (7); and - becomes entitled to compensation under section 59 as if he or she were a person to whom that section applied. - (10)A person is not entitled to employment in a department or organisation under subclause (6) or (7) if - his or her employment in the Public Sector was terminated under this Act for substandard performance or he or she was dismissed under this Act for breach of discipline; or - he or she held, immediately before the commencement of this clause, an appointment under section 41(1)(b) or 42C(2)(b) of the repealed Act; or
+- A person who has an entitlement under subclause (6) or (7) to (8) employment may elect in writing to take compensation under section 59 instead of exercising that entitlement. - (9) On an election under subclause (8) taking effect, the person concerned - ceases to have the entitlement under subclause (6) or (7); and - becomes entitled to compensation under section 59 as if he or she were a person to whom that section applied. - (10)A person is not entitled to employment in a department or organisation under subclause (6) or (7) if - his or her employment in the Public Sector was terminated under this Act for substandard performance or he or she was dismissed under this Act for breach of discipline; or